 The process for setting Healthy People 2030 targets is intended to be transparent and replicable.
 A target-setting method justification is required for every core Healthy People 2030 objective and will be available on the Data Methodology and Measurement page for each objective in the coming months.

-To learn more about the history of target setting in Healthy People and the technical details behind the percent improvement, percentage point improvement, projection, and minimal statistical significance methods for Healthy People 2030, check out the forthcoming NCHS Statistical Note on Target-Setting Methods in Healthy People 2030.
+To learn more about the history of target setting in Healthy People and the technical details behind the percent improvement, percentage point improvement, projection, and minimal statistical significance methods for Healthy People 2030, check out the NCHS Statistical Note on Target-Setting Methods in Healthy People 2030 [PDF - 479 KB].
+To access the tools and learn how to use them, check out the NCHS Target Setting page.

 The target-setting methods for Healthy People 2030 are: